On This Page

 Attention Visitors – Important Notice!

-BC Parks will have a contractor crew working at Bishop Bay Hot Springs from about June 1, 2019 to July 15, 2019 to replace sections of the boardwalk and reinstall Mooring Buoy #2.
-Access to the boat dock and facilities may be temporarily limited during this time as we carry out this work to improve the facilities at this popular boating destination.
+BC Parks may have a contractor crew working at Bishop Bay Hot Springs in July 2019 to replace the wooden railing sections of the boat dock.
+As a result, access to the boat dock may be temporarily limited during this time as we carry out this work to improve the facilities at this popular boating destination.
+Until the boat dock repairs are completed, boaters are requested to use the three mooring buoys or anchor up in the bay.
+Boaters who choose to use the boat dock do so at their own risk.

 About This Conservancy